Kauri are among the world's mightiest trees, growing to more than 50 m tall, with trunk girths of up to 16 m and living for more than 2,000 years.

 Kauri were prolific in the past

-Kauri are among the world's mightiest trees, growing to more than 50 metres tall, with trunk girths of up to 16 metres and living for more than 2000 years.
-Kauri forests once covered 1.2 million hectares from the Far North of Northland to Te Kauri, near Kawhia and were common when the first people arrived around 1000 years ago.
+Kauri forests once covered 1.2 million ha from the Far North of Northland to Te Kauri, near Kawhia and were common when the first people arrived around 1,000 years ago.

 Past uses of kauri